nirajp82/IdentityAccessManagement_IAM/Quiz/02-Advanced-Authorization-Policy-Engine.md

 ---
 ### Phase 5: Surviving the "Hot Path" (Caching, Latency, and Scale)

-Interviewers for Staff/Principal roles actively look for how you handle the physical reality of the PEP/PDP split.
  Every network hop compounds end-to-end latency.
 To survive the hot path, you must implement aggressive caching, compiled policies, and push-based invalidation.

 #### 1. Proximity: Keep the Network off the Critical Path